TyGuS/suslik/README.md

 password: osboxes.org
 ```

-Here is a quick test if the artifact is working (this should take less than a minute).
+Here is a quick test if the artifact is working (this should take *less than a minute*).
 Open terminal and execute:
 ```
 cd ~/suslik
 python2 evaluation.py --tiny
 ```

-This should produce the following output (times might differ):
+This should produce the following output (times might differ slightly):
 ```
 Running src/test/resources/synthesis/cyclic-benchmarks/sll/free2.syn 1.8s
 Running src/test/resources/synthesis/cyclic-benchmarks/multi-list/free.syn 1.8s